bennetgallein/PaladinsPHP/README.md

 ___
 ## Getting Started

+# I started writing the documentation, you can visit it over at my own website [https://bennetgallein.de/](https://bennetgallein.de/PaladinsPHP)

 You can either copy the PHP file directly into your project or _preferable_ just use composer.
 ___
 #### Composer require command